vlsmj/WeatherApp/README.md

 WeatherApp is a simple Weather watch application that uses MVVM + Retrofit + Room and Clean Architecture.
 The application uses data from OpenWeather API.
 See documentation here: https://openweathermap.org/current

 # Usage
 This application requires API KEY from OpenWeather.
-For you to be able to the access endpoints, you must have a API_KEY field in your local.properties file.
+For you to be able to access the endpoints, you must have a API_KEY field in your local.properties file.
 Insert a new field with "API_KEY" (without quotes):

 e.g.
 API_KEY={API KEY here}

 Put the API KEY provided to you, or you can put your own API KEY you got from OpenWeather API.
+Rebuild then run the application.

 # Functionality Features
 - Log In and Registration with Room integration.
 This saves the user credentials into the local DB.